 A DIVINE INVASION / YOU ARE THE QUARRY

 Santoro arrives at the sealed room, Dunne right behind him.
-The lightning flashes, and Santoro sees Dunne’s shadow, the man who has given in to killing, just as Santoro might have.
+The lightning flashes, and Santoro sees Dunne’s shadow, the man who has given in to his killing urge, just as Santoro might have.

-It is here that Santoro, weaponless, a gun pointed at him, is given something of a divine reprieve.
+In this moment when Santoro is weaponless, vulnerable, with a gun pointed at him, he is abruptly given something of a divine reprieve.
 Just as the light falls out of the sky at just the right angle in De Palma’s Femme Fatale, now Santoro is granted a god-given escape.
 Just as the camera eye provided a vision from the heavens confirming Costello’s story, now another vision gives him the possibility of survival.
 Santoro looks up and sees the television showing a police truck speeding towards their location, then moves quickly to the door, going into the sealed room which suddenly breaks apart like a stage set opened up, the police sliding to a stop inches from them, a longed for divine invasion into this world.

 Before it was “snake’s eyes”, the house wins, Dunne can call on greater power than Santoro.
 Now, they are in a different rigged game; the audience requires a happy ending, and Dunne must lose.